/skills/fuz-stack

 Fuz stack conventions

-> Pre-alpha: Conventions are actively evolving.
-When code or a project's > CLAUDE.md conflicts with this skill, the code is ground truth. > > Γ€ la carte: Each project adopts only what serves it.
-Deep imports and > the flat namespace make this natural at the package level too.
+À la carte: Each project adopts only what serves it.
+Deep imports and the flat namespace make this natural at the package level too.

-> Skip for: Grimoire-only edits, third-party code review, simple > git/shell operations.
-Repo CLAUDE.md is authoritative for > project-specific patterns β€” this skill covers shared conventions across > TypeScript, Svelte, and Rust crates.
+Skip for: planning/lore-only edits, third-party code review, simple git/shell operations.
+Repo CLAUDE.md is authoritative for project-specific patterns — this skill covers shared conventions across TypeScript, Svelte, and Rust crates.

 Why These Conventions

-The Fuz stack is designed so the full software lifecycle β€” produce, deploy, operate β€” is accessible to anyone with intent and an AI partner.
+The Fuz stack is designed so the full software lifecycle — produce, deploy, operate — is accessible to anyone with intent and an AI partner.
 These conventions serve that goal: consistent, self-describing patterns that AI agents can learn once and apply everywhere. snake_case aligns TS, Rust, and SQL with zero renaming.
 Zod schemas are the single source of truth for shape, types, defaults, and validation.
 The Cell pattern gives every piece of state the same structure.
 When conventions are this consistent, AI can reliably bridge the gap between a person's intent and the stack's implementation.

 Package Ecosystem